skuad logo

 4. Remote Work Visa vs. Temporary Resident Visa:

-While digital nomad visas are gaining popularity, some countries might still require temporary resident visa for extended stays.
+While digital nomad visas are gaining popularity, some countries might still require a temporary resident visa for extended stays.
 It's essential to differentiate between the two and know the rights each provides concerning remote work.

 5. Cost of Living: